 Introduction

-An IEEE 802 access network infrastructure can be operated by a single service provider over ASA spectrum or unlicensed spectrum.
+An IEEE 802 access network infrastructure can be operated by an access network operator over ASA spectrum or unlicensed spectrum.
 When the access network is powered up, it may need to search for a radio frequency channel with less congestion or interference over one or more channels in ASA or unlicensed bands using the procedures defined in 7.1.2 and 7.1.3 respectively.
-Once the operating channel is found, the access network shall be initialized with the configuration parameters of service provider.
+Once the operating channel is found, the access network shall be initialized with the configuration parameters retrieved through the NMS of access network operator.

 Roles and Identifiers